 The data about the return of animals helps to drive programs such as the free microchip program and the free ride home program, both of which help to promote identification by way of a microchip and or a license.
+The premise of the free ride home program is that WCRAS will make reasonable attempts to contact and bring home a lost pet that is has identification, preventing the animal from being impounded at the shelter.

 The data in green represents in-field return of animals without the need for sheltering.
 The infield return effort provides an opportunity for an officer to facilitate valuable connections with pet owners while engaging in face-to -face contact.
+Many times, the valuable feedback and discussions that take place during the face to face dialogue resolve the root issue.
 When a redemption occurs after the animal has already been impounded, the opportunity may be lost for that dialogue to occur.